-The probationary period as herein established is to provide a trial period during which the Employer may judge the new employee's ability, competency, fitness, and other qualifications to perform the work for which s/he is employed.
+The probationary period as herein established is to provide a trial period during which the Employer may judge the new employee's ability, competency, fitness, and other qualifications to perform the work for which the employee is employed.

-Section 1: For all unit employees except those listed below the probationary period shall be for six (6) calendar months from the established "date and hour of employment."
+Section 1: For all full-time unit employees the probationary period shall be for six (6) calendar months from the established "date and hour of employment.